cyew3/oneVPL-intel-gpu/documentation/mediasdkfei-man.md

 `SubPelMode` | See [mfxExtFeiPreEncCtrl](#_mfxExtFeiPreEncCtrl) for description of this field.
 `InterSAD` | See [mfxExtFeiPreEncCtrl](#_mfxExtFeiPreEncCtrl) for description of this field.
 `IntraSAD` | See [mfxExtFeiPreEncCtrl](#_mfxExtFeiPreEncCtrl) for description of this field.
 `DistortionType` | This parameter is ignored.
-Distortion with additional cost is reported.<br><br>This value specifies distortion type.
+Distortion with additional cost is reported.<br>This value specifies distortion type.
 If it is zero, then pure distortion is reported, without any additional correction.
 If it is equal to one, then additional costs (like MVs, reference list indexes and so on) are added.
 `RepartitionCheckEnable` | If this value is not equal to zero, then additional sub pixel and bidirectional refinements are enabled.
 `AdaptiveSearch` | See [mfxExtFeiPreEncCtrl](#_mfxExtFeiPreEncCtrl) for description of this field.
 `MVPredictor` | If this value is not equal to zero, then usage of MV predictors is enabled and the application should attach [mfxExtFeiEncMVPredictors](#_mfxExtFeiEncMVPredictors) structure to the **mfxEncodeCtrl** structure at runtime.
 `NumMVPredictors[2]` | Number of provided by the application MV predictors: 0 –L0 predictors, 1 – L1 predictors.
 Up to four predictors are supported.
 `PerMBQp` | If this value is not equal to zero, then MB level QPs are used during encoding and [mfxExtFeiEncQP](#_mfxExtFeiPreEncQP) structure should be attached to the **mfxEncodeCtrl** structure at runtime.
 `PerMBInput` | If this value is not equal to zero, then MB level control is enabled and [mfxExtFeiEncMBCtrl](#_mfxExtFeiEncMBCtrl) structure should be attached to the **mfxEncodeCtrl** structure at runtime.
 `MBSizeCtrl` | reserved and must be zero<br><br>If this value is not equal to zero, then MB size control is enabled.
-See**MaxSizeInWord**and **TargetSizeInWord**values in the[mfxExtFeiEncMBCtrl](#_mfxExtFeiEncMBCtrl) structure.
+See **MaxSizeInWord** and **TargetSizeInWord**values in the [mfxExtFeiEncMBCtrl](#_mfxExtFeiEncMBCtrl)  structure.
 `RefWidth` | See [mfxExtFeiPreEncCtrl](#_mfxExtFeiPreEncCtrl) for description of this field.
 `RefHeight` | See [mfxExtFeiPreEncCtrl](#_mfxExtFeiPreEncCtrl) for description of this field.
 `SearchWindow` | See [mfxExtFeiPreEncCtrl](#_mfxExtFeiPreEncCtrl) for description of this field.